 Educators should check the Australian Standard, The National Construction Code (NCC) and relevant state or territory regulations.
+If using fire blankets, consider installing in the kitchen area and be familiar with how to use it in the event of a fire.
 Fire extinguishers and blankets must be checked every six months by recognised authorities.

-• Smoke detectors are mandatory for all homes.
-They must meet the Standard and must be checked regularly to ensure that they are operational (refer to AS 3786) and be positioned according to the requirements of The National Construction Code (NCC).
+- Smoke detectors are mandatory for all homes.
+They must meet the Standard and must be checked regularly to ensure that they are operational (refer to AS 3786) and be positioned according to the requirements of The National Construction Code (NCC). - Fire extinguishers should be installed in homes and maintained as required.